 The quality of one shot does not affect the next, they are completely independent.
 So however well the last shot was played, you have to completely detach yourself from it and be ready to start over on the next one, and do this repeatedly 60-70 or 80 times a round.
 Get into the mindset that each shot is the most important shot of your life (in practice and play) and you’ll start to understand what I’m talking about.

 The only thinking you need to do during a round of golf is “What is my strategy?” and “Where is my target?”.
 The rest is to follow the steps of your shot routine, which if you’ve practiced it well enough should be on autopilot.
 It’s that simple.

-This one was used by Annika Sorenstam.
-It separates the pre-shot routine into the “thinking” and the “playing”.
-Once you’ve decided on your strategy and shot, your thinking is done and it’s time to play.
+The pre-shot routine needs to be separated into the “analysis” and “engagement” phases.
+Once you’ve decided on your strategy and shot (analysis phase), all your thinking is done and it’s time to get engaged with the intention for the shot.
 Then you can take your practice swings (thinking about nothing but that shot and that target) and get yourself aligned.
 Try to train your brain to do this and catch yourself if you don’t.
-Once you cross the imaginary line between the “think box” and the “play box” it’s all about trusting your body and focusing on the target.
+Once you cross the imaginary line between the analysis and the engagement it’s all about trusting your body and focusing on the target.

 The shot routine doesn’t finish there.
 When you’ve finished your shot, you can throw in a deep breath or make something like putting the club in the bag as the signal that the shot is over and you have to accept it and switch off until your routine starts again.
 There’s no benefit to thinking about the next shot either, until you are up at the ball.

 There are plenty of examples of negative thinking in golf but here are a few:

 “I need to make a par here because…”